AFC Fylde

 Originally known as Kirkham & Wesham following a merger of Kirkham Town and Wesham in 1988, the club adopted its current name in 2008 after winning the FA Vase.
 In 2007, the club announced the goal of reaching the Conference National by 2017 and the Football League by 2022, the latter objective being printed on club shirts.
-The club won four promotions between 2007 and 2017 to earn promotion to the fifth tier of English football for the first time ever.
-The club experienced two play-off campaigns in their first two seasons in the National League, the second saw Fylde miss out on their first promotion to the Football League after losing to Salford City at Wembley Stadium.
-However, the Coasters returned to Wembley a week after their defeat for the 2019 FA Trophy Final as they managed to beat Leyton Orient.
-The following season, Fylde returned to the National League North after finishing in 23rd place.
+The club won four promotions between 2007 and 2017 to earn promotion to the fifth tier of English football for the first time.
+The club experienced two play-off campaigns in their first two seasons in the National League, with the second seeing Fylde miss out on promotion to the Football League after losing to Salford City at Wembley Stadium in the play-off final.
+However, Fylde returned to Wembley a week later for the 2019 FA Trophy final, defeating Leyton Orient.
+In the following season, Fylde were relegated back to the National League North.
+They were National League North champions in 2022–23 and promoted back to the National League.
 They are the first and so far only club to win both the FA Vase and the FA Trophy.

 History

 The club was formed by the amalgamation of Kirkham Town and Wesham in 1988, adopting the name of a previous club that had played in the West Lancashire League in the years immediately before World War I. The new club assumed Kirkham Town's place in Division One of the West Lancashire League.
 In 1989–90 they finished bottom of the division and were relegated to Division Two.
 After three seasons in Division Two they were promoted in the 1992–93 season after finishing third, only to be relegated again in 1994–95.
 The following season they finished as runners-up in Division Two, losing only two league games all season, and were promoted back to Division One.

 The West Lancashire League was re-structured in 1998 with Division One renamed the Premier Division.
 After finishing fourth in successive seasons in 1997–98 and 1998–99, the club then dominated the Premier Division for a number of years, finishing as champions in seven out of the eight seasons between 1999 and 2000 and 2006–07, the only blip being 2002–03 when they were runners-up.
-In the 21 months between January 2003 and October 2004, the club did not lose a match in any competition; the run finally ended when they lost a league match, 1–0 to Dalton United.
+In the 21 months between January 2003 and October 2004, the club did not lose a match in any competition.
+The run finally ended when they lost a league match, 1–0 to Dalton United.
 In April 2006 the club completed a hat-trick of consecutive victories in the Lancashire Amateur Shield cup final when they beat fellow West Lancashire League side Charnock Richard 2–0 at the County Ground in Leyland, the club's fourth Shield victory in six years.
 As the nominated representatives of the Lancashire FA, the club also won the Northern Counties Cup in 2004–05, 2005–06, and 2006–07.